-As discussed earlier, the lubrication process is maintained with the fuel consumption.
+As discussed earlier, the lubrication process is maintained with fuel consumption.
 Therefore, keep extra oil and gas (as per your chainsaw requirement) to cool the machine.
 After every milling cut, you can refill your chainsaw with fuel to avoid heating and keep the machine at optimum temperature.

 In simple words, guide rails support the mill during cutting.
 You have to adjust guide rails with the log to slide the mill and have your first cut easily.
 You can either buy guide rails or produce your own.
 An extension ladder around 2 × 4 s can also work as a guide rail.

 While working with hefty machines, the chance of getting injured is more than causal work.
 Therefore, it’s important to keep your safety a priority.
 For this purpose, you can use the following things;

 - Mask or a respirator (to avoid dust, fumes, or chips)

 - Protection glasses (to prevent particles from entering your eyes)

 - Earplugs or earmuffs (to keep your hearing abilities at pace)

 - Knee Pads and Gloves (to help you avoid any injuries on your knees and hands, respectively)